Essential Materials for Suzuki flute students

 ***Please speak to me before purchasing or hiring a flute.***

-Young students will need a curved head joint flute (see photo above), this enables young players (five to 10 years of age depending on height and arm length) to comfortably and safely reach the keys with correct posture.
+Young students will need a curved head joint flute (see photo above), this enables young players (four to 10 years of age depending on height and arm length) to comfortably and safely reach the keys with correct posture.
 This is very important for the prevention of serious injury.

 Here Dr. Karen Lonsdale explains the benefits of a correctly sized flute for beginners.